Jeffrey Gale: Basketry

-Gale maintains a workshop in Strafford, Vermont, where he harvests the wood for his craft from his own land.
-He typically harvests one or two ash trees, a year.
-He picks trees that grow straight, owing to competition with others in the forest.
-Among contemporary basketmakers, he is the only one who works with a tree that he has harvested, himself.
+As of 2024, Gale maintained a workshop in Strafford, Vermont, where he harvested the wood for his craft from his own land.
+He typically harvested one or two ash trees, a year.
+He would pick trees that grow straight, owing to competition with others in the forest.
+Among contemporary basketmakers, he was the only one who worked with a tree that he had harvested, himself.

-He makes his baskets from white ash, which he splits into "billets" (lengths of wood with a rectangular cross section), using a froe, a wedge, and a mallet.
-He then shapes the billets into "splints" (flat pieces of wood), trimmed to a desired thickness for weaving as a basket.
-He makes the splints on a shaving horse, which allows him to hold the billet in place as he shapes it to the desired size with a drawknife.
-After being separated from each other by striking the end of the billet with a mallet, the splints may be as thin as the thickness of the growth ring of the source tree.
-He steams the splints to make them pliable.
-Gale uses no power tools in the process.
+He made his baskets from white ash, which he split into "billets" (lengths of wood with a rectangular cross section), using a froe, a wedge, and a mallet.
+He then shaped the billets into "splints" (flat pieces of wood), trimmed to a desired thickness for weaving as a basket.
+He made the splints on a shaving horse, which allowed him to hold the billet in place as he shaped it to the desired size with a drawknife.
+After being separated from each other by striking the end of the billet with a mallet, the splints could be as thin as the thickness of the growth ring of the source tree.
+He steamed the splints to make them pliable.
+Gale used no power tools in the process.

 Seven of his baskets are included in the Cole-Ware Collection of American Baskets at the Smithsonian American Art Museum's Renwick Gallery.
 They were displayed with 98 other baskets as part of the museum's "Measure of the Earth" exhibition of 63 contemporary basketmakers, who have revived traditional basket making.
 All the featured baskets were from natural materials harvested in nature by their makers.